The Top 3 WordPress Caching Plugins Compared and Choosing the Best One for Your Site

 Four premium extensions are also available to further extend the plugin’s functionality, along with a whole host of support options.
 Not only is there an FAQ section and forum on the plugin page, but w3-edge also have their own support forums, articles and contacts if you ever need any help.

-- The fastest on the market.
+- One of the fastest on the market.

 - Excellent tech support available.